 At Leo Cussen, our PLT students currently have permission to complete an online module instead of a placement.
 The module is completely online and includes a simulated work placement which gives you the skills to be an exceptional lawyer, whilst keeping the flexibility to be at home or working.

-There are plenty of options available for you to complete your work experience in law, whether it’s with a law firm, during your PLT, or virtually.
-Whilst there can be a lot of work involved in applying for the placements, it is one of the best things you can do for your career in law.
+So, now you know how to gain legal experience – there are plenty of options available for you to complete your work experience in law, whether it’s with a law firm, during your PLT, or virtually.
+Whilst there can be a lot of work involved in applying for the placements, having legal work experience under your belt is one of the best things you can do for your career in law.
 So, now you know how to get legal work experience.
 If you have any questions or want to know more about our PLT placement programs, get in touch!